Mahek724/BizSuite/frontend/src/__tests__/TestSummary.md

 2. "renders pinned and recent items"
    - Asserts pinned and recent item titles appear (`Pinned A`, `Recent A`).

-Notes & suggestions:
-- Good coverage of happy paths and header authorization.
-- Missing tests: error responses / loading state, pagination, clicking an activity to open details, UI when no activities are present.

 ---

 ## client.test.jsx